 American League Game Summary - Minnesota at Cleveland

-Cleveland, OH (Sports Network) - With one big swing of the bat, Jason Kipnis led the struggling Cleveland Indians to a 7-1 win over the Minnesota Twins in the first of a three-game series.
+Cleveland, OH (Sports Network) - Jason Kipnis finished a double shy of the cycle and Scott Kazmir struck out seven for his first victory in nearly three years to guide the Cleveland Indians to a 7-3 win over the Minnesota Twins in the middle installment of a three-game set at Progressive Field.

 "It feels good to just get that monkey off my back I guess," said Kazmir.
 "It's been a while.
 Today felt great, I was able to attack the strike zone.
 I just felt good out there."

 Kipnis went 3-for-4 with two RBI, two runs scored and his sixth stolen base as the Tribe won their sixth straight and secured their fifth series win of the season.
 Nick Swisher returned from a three-game absence and also homered, while Mark Reynolds had two hits with an RBI.